MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-azdo-pipelines.md

 ---
-title: Azure DevOps pipeline integration with Power BI Desktop projects
+title: Azure DevOps build pipeline integration with Power BI Desktop projects
 description: Learn about Azure Pipelines and how to use them with Desktop projects.
 author: mberdugo
 ms.author: monaberdugo